 Departmental Scholars Program in Linguistics

-DSP applications are reviewed by the department’s faculty.
-The department will nominate students to the Dean of the Division of Honors and the Dean of Graduate Division for admission to the program.
+DSP applications are first reviewed by the department’s faculty and then the department will nominate students to the Dean of the Division of Honors and the Dean of Graduate Division for admission to the program.
 Upon approval from these two entities, the student is formally admitted to the DSP.

-Send all application materials to the Undergraduate Advisor via email to firstname.lastname@example.org.
+All application materials must be sent to the Undergraduate Student Affairs Officer via email to firstname.lastname@example.org.

 Eligibility for Admission

 Students seeking nomination to Linguistics’ Departmental Scholar Program must meet the following minimum criteria by the start of the Fall quarter for which they have applied:

 - Completion of 24 courses (96 quarter units) at UCLA or the equivalent at a similar institution